Redm0nd/redm0nd.github.io/about.md

 Hi, I'm Dylan Redmond.

 I'm a `Senior DevOps Engineer` based in Dublin, Ireland.
-I work at <a href="https://www.toasttab.com/" target="_blank">Toast</a>.

 I studied Electronic and Computer Engineering at <a href="https://www.dcu.ie/" target="_blank">Dublin City University</a>.

 Before Toast, I worked at <a href="https://www.workhuman.com/" target="_blank">Workhuman</a>, <a href="https://aws.amazon.com/" target="_blank">AWS</a> & <a href="https://www.paddypowerbetfair.com" target="_blank">Paddy Power Betfair</a>.

-At Workhuman I was a Senior Cloud Infrastructure Engineer responsible for managing and scaling our AWS infrastructure and building Terraform modules for engineering teams to deploy their services on top of.
+At Workhuman as a Senior Cloud Infrastructure Engineer I'm responsible for managing and scaling our AWS infrastructure and building Terraform modules for engineering teams to deploy their services on top of.

 I joined AWS in May 2020 as a Cloud Support Engineer in Dublin.
 In this role, I was responsible for supporting our Deployment, IaC and CICD tooling for our largest Enterprise customers.
 Became a <a href="https://aws.amazon.com/cloudformation/" target="_blank">CloudFormation</a> SME and interviewed 000's of candidates.